Karataso/Termux-Arch/README.md

 # Termux-Arch
 The power of archlinux on your pocket

-use this little script to install archlinux on termux Download Termux here: https://github.com/termux/termux-app
+use this little script to install archlinux on termux, Download Termux here: https://github.com/termux/termux-app

 To install Arch Linux on your termux app, folow the next steps: